graniticio/granitic/README.md

 * RDMBS integration with an interface designed to promote more readable code.

-Additionally, Granitic is designed to 'DevOps friendly' and offers:
+Additionally, Granitic is designed to be 'DevOps friendly' and offers:

 * Fully externalised configuration, with support for configuration files stored locally or served over HTTP.
 * Low memory footprint and fast startup times (compared to JVM/CLR equivalents).